budgefeeney/ventureforth/docs/chapter4 - strings.md

-# Venture Forth: The Dangers of Strings and Stringly Typing
+# Venture Forth: Better Strings with Text

 This is the fourth part of the [Venture Forth tutorial](fixme) on how to create a full Haskell application.
 The previous part concluded our explanation of [how to layout a project with unit-tests and benchmakrs](fixme).
 Code for this part can be found [on github](https://github.com/budgefeeney/ventureforth/tree/master/chap4)